 Fail to turn up to work on time and there's little chance of you being asked to stay on long term, no matter how much extra effort you put in.

-You'll also need to show that you can be trusted to complete the work you're assigned every time you're called upon by your supervisor or boss as well as cracking on with your jobs when you're working unsupervised.
+You'll need to show that you can be trusted to complete the work you're assigned by your supervisor or boss, but it’s also useful to prove you can show initiative and crack on with your tasks when you're working unsupervised.

-Perhaps the best way to turn your temporary position permanent is to make yourself truly indispensable to your employer.
+Perhaps the best way to turn your temporary position into a permanent one is to make yourself truly indispensable to your employer.

-Once you're settled in, you can take this even further by asking for extra responsibilities at work, after all if your boss will need to re-train other staff to fill your role once your contract ends they may consider offering you're a longer term position instead.
+Once you're settled in, you can take this even further by asking for extra responsibilities at work.
+After all, if your boss will need to re-train other staff to fill your role once your contract ends, they may consider offering you a longer-term position instead.

 If you're disruptive to others or a distraction to the team you're unlikely to be kept on by your employer.

-You should try and apply this to all areas of your new job and if you spot anything that needs doing try being proactive and taking initiative yourself (as long as you feel confident you can complete the job properly).
+You should try and apply this to all areas of your new job.
+If you spot anything that needs doing, try being proactive and taking initiative yourself (as long as you feel confident you can complete the job properly).
+Be careful to make sure you’re not treading on a colleagues toes, and be helpful rather than bossy!

 Equally, if you are tasked with a project or piece of work, make it your own and push to complete it to the highest possible standard.